malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 		doesn't seem to work

-	System of inequalities for 6 and 7 qubit XNOR that use values of variables in XOR and NOT encodings above are setup to run in the main() block of composite/solve_sys_multivar_ineq.py.
+	System of inequalities for 6 and 7 qubit XNOR that use values of variables in XOR and NOT embeddings above are setup to run in the main() block of composite/solve_sys_multivar_ineq.py.
 	This file can be run with the appropriate system of inequalities uncommented to see if unknown coupler and qubit weights, ground state, and global offset can be